What is a Targeted Attack?

 How Targeted Attacks Impact Civil Society

-Targeted attacks have serious and lasting consequences for civil society , threatening both the health of a network and its ability to advance their important advocacy or journalism work.
-Usually, civil society are equipped with fewer resources or access to tools and knowledge that can protect them.
+Targeted attacks have serious and lasting consequences for civil society, threatening both the health of a network and its ability to advance their important advocacy or journalism work.
+Civil-society groups often lack the resources or access to tools and knowledge that can protect them.

 🧠 Psychological Impact: Silencing, Self-Censorship and Burnout

-Activists, journalists and defenders who discover (or suspect) that they are being watched, often experience anxiety and self-censorship - people change how they behave and communicate when they feel they are being monitored.
-For example, journalists may avoid contacting sources, and activists may stop expressing their opinions on social media.
-In many cases, the anxiety of constant vigilance can lead to paranoia, trauma, and burnout.
+Activists, journalists and defenders who discover (or even suspect) that they are being watched often experience anxiety and self-censorship.
+People change how they behave and communicate when they feel monitored: journalists may avoid contacting sources, and defenders may stop expressing their opinions online.
+Over time, the anxiety of constant vigilance can lead to paranoia, trauma, and burnout.

 🔐 Sensitive Information is Exposed, Leading to Increased Risks

-Targeted attacks often steal or monitor data that an individual, organization, or network are keeping private for a reason.
-This includes data such as contact lists, emails, sensitive testimonies, reports, personal information of staff or community members, and even strategies of planned actions.
-This type of information can put a target or the target’s community at-risk for retaliation, punitive measures and in some cases, even imprisonment or violence.
+Targeted attacks often steal or monitor data that is private for a reason — contact lists, emails, sensitive testimonies, internal reports, personal details of staff or community members, and even plans or strategies of upcoming actions.
+This exposure of sensitive information can put a group and its community at-risk of retaliation, punitive measures and, in some cases, imprisonment or violence.

 🌍 Increased Financial Strain

-Organizations and groups are forced to divert their already limited financial resources and time into areas like organizational security, digital security training, legal defense, and/or rebuilding operations.
+Civil society organizations and networks are forced to divert their already limited financial resources and time into organizational security, digital security training, legal defense, and rebuilding operations.

 🛡️ Erosion of Trust and Participation

-The ultimate goal of an attacker is to suppress, intimidate, sabotage, and even discredit civil society actors.
-When groups are infiltrated or surveilled, individuals lose faith in their ability to participate safely and/or publicly, thus weakening collective action and, ultimately, the ability to hold power to account.
-It some cases, as documented by Citizen Lab, the reach of authoritarian actors (or other threat actors) are extended beyond borders and into “safe havens.”
-(For example, exiled journalists or activists living in democratic countries).
+The ultimate goal of an attacker is to suppress, intimidate, sabotage, and discredit civil society actors.
+When groups are infiltrated or surveilled, individuals lose faith in their ability to participate safely and/or publicly, thus weakening collective action and the ability to hold power to account.
+In some cases, the reach of attackers are extended beyond borders and into “safe havens.”
+For example, exiled journalists or activists living in democratic countries may be targeted by authoritarian governments while living abroad.
 Persistent surveillance also erodes trust within communities, as individuals begin to question who they can trust, leading to fractures in solidarity and the weakening of essential support networks.

-Did you know there’s a global network dedicated to protecting and supporting civil society, including activists, journalists and human rights defenders from all countries?
-And they also work tirelessly to advance digital rights and online safety for citizens worldwide?
-Check out this primer to understand what are digital rights and check out this overview of the different organizations in the digital rights community and the various issues they work on, all of which sit at the intersection of technology, human rights, and social justice.
+Did you know there’s a global network dedicated to protecting and supporting civil society - and to advancing digital rights and online safety for citizens worldwide?
+Check out this primer to understand what are digital rights and explore this overview of the different organizations across the digital rights ecosystem and the wide range of issues they address at the intersection of technology, human rights, and social justice.

 Brief History of Targeted Attacks Against Civil Society